Offliners/Image_Processing_in_C_and_Verilog/README.md

 </details>

 ### Rotate Image
-Read image from BMP (bitmap) file , and then rotate it in 90 degree (clockwise).
+Read image from BMP (bitmap) file, and then rotate it in 90 degree (clockwise).

 <details>
 <summary>More</summary>